 The Acute Response in the Mouth and Throat

-As the bear gets closer, fluids are diverted from nonessential locations, including the mouth.
-This causes dryness and difficulty talking.
+As the bear gets closer, blood flow decreases to nonessential locations, including the digestive system.
+This causes dry mouth and difficulty talking.
 In addition, stress can cause spasms of the throat muscles, making it difficult to swallow.

 The Skin's Response to Acute Stress

 The stress effect moves blood flow away from the skin to support the heart and muscle tissues.
 This also reduces blood loss in the event that the bear causes a wound.
 The physical effect is cool, clammy, sweaty skin.
+Tiny muscles attached to hair follicles contract to cause what is known as "goose bumps".
 The scalp also tightens so that the hair seems to stand up.

 The Relaxation ResponseThe Resolution of Acute StressOnce the threat has passed without any harmful outcome (for example, the bear has not wounded the human), the stress hormones return to normal.
 This is known as the relaxation response.
 In turn, the body's systems also return to normal.

 Risk Factors for Stress

 At some point in their lives, virtually everyone will experience stressful events or situations that overwhelm their natural coping mechanisms.
 Some people are simply biologically prone to stress.
 Many outside factors influence susceptibility as well.Conditions Most Likely To Produce Stress-Related Health Problems

 Conditions that are most likely to be associated with stress and negative physical effects include the following: